klepas/fuckyouimaplatypus-site/index.md

 : Closing at 18:00pm

 Cost
-: $65 cash, pay at the door
+: Limited tickets available at the door, $65 cash

 Prerequisites
 : Bring your laptop, no excuses. **No laptop, No ticket**